ResFactory/r2/lib/sql/render/README.md

     capabilities through SQL whenever possible
 - [ ] Refer to https://supabase.com/blog/2021/07/01/roles-postgres-hooks for how
       to manage complex policies such as roles across multiple tenants
+- [ ] Use https://github.com/lorint/AdventureWorks-for-Postgres for unit tests?
+- [ ] Use https://github.com/manyuanrong/sql-builder to add tableDefn.select``
 - [ ] Add type-safe where criteria builder in DQL SELECT statements so that outbound select columns are properly typed but so are in-bound where criteria with proper bind-able parameters (using ? or :name strategies).